PARCO: Parallel AutoRegressive Models for Multi-Agent Combinatorial Optimization: Conclusion

 \paragraph{Limitations \& Future Work} Although \our{} can efficiently solve multi-agent CO problems with a defined number of agents $M$, it cannot be directly applied to CO tasks where solutions are constructed via an unspecified $M$.
 In future work, we plan to explore multi-agent CO problems with an unspecified number of agents, which could be achieved by either rolling out a batch of several values of $M$ until an optimal solution is reached or by employing a prediction module to predict an optimal agent number.
+We defer additional discussions to \cref{subsec:append_further_discussions}.